The Thesis

 This is not a roadmap.
 The substrate is built.

-One kernel grammar admits every claim family.
-The 23-domain compliance tensor composes by pointwise meet on the Applicable fragment — a commutative idempotent monoid; the algebra is mechanically verified across three independent provers.
-The five certified pricing primitives — the discrete convex parimutuel call auction, its continuous lift on a measure space under a fixed Kolmogorov-Nagumo generator, the logarithmic market scoring rule for event-binary claims, request-for-quote dispatch for bilateral institutional flow, and continuous order books for high-frequency families — are dispatched per TemplatePack inside consensus, not above it.
+One clearing grammar admits every claim family.
+Compliance composes across all 23 regulatory domains — the strictest applicable rule wins — and that composition is rigorously verified.
+Five certified pricing mechanisms, spanning batch auctions for pooled contingent claims, request-for-quote for bilateral institutional flow, and order books for high-frequency families, are dispatched per claim family inside consensus rather than bolted on afterward.
 The clearinghouse runs inside consensus.
-Mark-to-market happens at the phase boundary of every block.
-Liquidation cascades are deterministic and execute in the same block as the triggering price movement.
-Conservation of value is verified after every block, summed across account balances, clearinghouse deposits, AMM reserves, and reserve funds; if the invariant fails, the block is invalid.
+Mark-to-market happens at the boundary of every block.
+Liquidation cascades are deterministic and execute in the same block as the price movement that triggers them.
+After every block the system verifies that value is conserved — account balances, clearinghouse deposits, market-maker reserves, and reserve funds must sum to total supply, or the block is invalid.

 The bound research suite is canonical for the math.
-Each formal claim has a corresponding test fixture; specification and implementation are locked in bidirectional conformance.
-The substrate runs on a multi-node testnet producing blocks through MoxieBFT consensus, with an event-collect phase prepended to the standard pipeline so that evidence resolution lands before any trading executes against it.
-An encrypted mempool with threshold decryption eliminates front-running and sandwich attacks.
-The pairing with a sovereign issuance kernel is wired in code: every state-mutating call preflights through a typed compliance preflight before admission to the order book.
+Each formal claim has a matching test, and specification and implementation are kept in lockstep.
+The substrate runs on a multi-node testnet producing blocks through MoxieBFT consensus, with an event-collect phase prepended to the pipeline so that evidence resolution lands before any trade executes against it.
+An encrypted mempool eliminates front-running and sandwich attacks.
+The pairing with the sovereign issuance platform is wired in code: every state-changing transaction is checked for compliance before it reaches the order book.

 The engineering is not the hard part.
 The hard part is letting an institutional bond trustee, a sukuk Sharia supervisory board, an insurance reinsurer, a parimutuel operator, an intellectual-property rights-holder, and a sports prediction market all rely on the same receipt for the legal purpose each has named — and using one substrate, with one settlement asset hub, one risk model, one evidence grammar, and one reliance envelope, to do all of that.